-This consolidation aims to facilitate charity law research by setting out excerpts from or the entire text of the key federal and Ontario statutes that apply to charities.
+This consolidation aims to facilitate charity law research by setting out excerpts from, and in some cases the entire text of, the key federal and Ontario statutes that apply to charities current to August 16, 2011.
 A brief description of the statutes included in this consolidation is set out below.
 Before proceeding, we offer the following observations.